An elderly man plays tic tic toe with his granddaughter resulting in an unexpected outcome

 Budget: Medium.
 One central location, the nursing home, with a short school scene and a (spoiler) casket shot.

-All screenplays are copyrighted to their respective authors.
-All rights reserved.
-The screenplays may not be used without the expressed written permission of the author.
+This screenplay may not be used or reproduced for any purpose including educational purposes without the expressed written permission of the author.